TimRabus/SQL_Layoff_Data_Analysis/README.md

 ## Data
-The dataset contains layoff data from various companies from the first quarter of 2020 until the first quarter of 2023, including information on company locations, industry, layoff numbers and percentage, date, company stages.
+The dataset contains layoff data from various companies from the first quarter of 2020 until the first quarter of 2023, including information on company locations, industry, layoff numbers and percentage, date and company stages.
 The data is organized in the following schema:

 ### Table: `layoffs`